That's So Raven: Reception

 That's So Raven was reported to be the highest-rating original program in Disney Channel's history, a record previously held by Lizzie McGuire.
-The program's success led to two Primetime Emmy Awards nominations for Outstanding Children's Program, in 2005 and 2007.
+In 2005 and 2007, the program's success led to two Primetime Emmy Awards nominations for Outstanding Children's Program.
 Alston said the success of That's So Raven led to Disney Channel changing its approach to original programming.
 He praised the chemistry between Raven-Symoné, Brown and van der Pol, which he attributed to their real-life friendships.
 Alston cited the episodes "A Goat's Tale" and "Out of Control" as the ones that best represent this dynamic.
 Raven-Symoné was widely recognized for her charisma and physical comedy in the series; Massey's "knack" for physical comedy was also praised.

+In September 2026, clips from an April 2026 episode of Tea Time with Raven & Miranda, a podcast Raven-Symoné hosts with her wife, Miranda Pearman-Maday, resurfaced online.
+During the interview with internet personality Kalen Allen, the hosts discussed whether the title character was inherently Black, with Raven-Symoné arguing that changing the race of the show's main characters would diminish or alter its Black identity.
+Her comments drew criticism online, with some viewers arguing that they appeared to downplay the character's significance as a Black cultural figure.
+Fans also pointed to instances in which race was explicitly discussed on the series, as well as its predominantly Black cast, styling, and use of mannerisms and expressions that they considered reflective of Black culture.